Open world: Gameplay and design

 An open world is a level or game designed as nonlinear, open areas with many ways to reach an objective.
 Some games are designed with both traditional and open-world levels.
 An open world facilitates greater exploration than a series of smaller levels, or a level with more linear challenges.
 Reviewers have judged the quality of an open world based on whether there are interesting ways for the player to interact with the broader level when they ignore their main objective.
-Some games actually use real settings to model an open world, such as New York City.
+Some games use real settings to model an open world, such as New York City.

 A major design challenge is to balance the freedom of an open world with the structure of a dramatic storyline.
 Since players may perform actions that the game designer did not expect, the game's writers must find creative ways to impose a storyline on the player without interfering with their freedom.
 As such, games with open worlds will sometimes break the game's story into a series of missions, or have a much simpler storyline altogether.
 Other games instead offer side-missions to the player that do not disrupt the main storyline.
 Most open-world games make the character a blank slate that players can project their own thoughts onto, although several games such as Landstalker: The Treasures of King Nole offer more character development and dialogue.
-Writing in 2005, David Braben described the narrative structure of current video games as "little different to the stories of those Harold Lloyd films of the 1920s", and considered genuinely open-ended stories to be the "Holy Grail" for the fifth generation of gaming.
+Writing in 2005, David Braben described the narrative structure of current video games as "little different to the stories of those Harold Lloyd films of the 1920s", and considered open-ended stories to be the "Holy Grail" for the fifth generation of gaming.
 Gameplay designer Manveer Heir, who worked on Mass Effect 3 and Mass Effect: Andromeda for Electronic Arts, said that there are difficulties in the design of an open-world game since it is difficult to predict how players will approach solving gameplay challenges offered by a design, in contrast to a linear progression, and needs to be a factor in the game's development from its onset.
 Heir opined that some of the critical failings of Andromeda were due to the open world being added late in development.